GLOBAL MARKETS-Global shares inch up, but trade worries linger

 But Simpson said that in the absence of major news on trade, rangebound market moves are "quite reflective of the small headlines coming through".

-Chinese blue-chip shares .CSI300 closed 0.82% lower and Asian shares ex-Japan firmed 0.3% after the previous day's steep falls.
-Yields on U.S. and German government bonds were a shade higher.
+Chinese blue-chip shares .CSI300closed 0.82% lower and Asian shares ex-Japan firmed 0.3% after the previous day's steep falls.
+Yields on U.S. and German government bonds were a shade higher, with 10-year Treasury yields US10YT=RRinching up to 1.7774%, up from its U.S. close of 1.772% on Thursday.

 The failure to resolve the trade spat means the world economy is struggling to recover from its slowdown and the Organisation for Economic Cooperation and Development on Thursday forecast growth at a decade-low 2.9% this year and the next .

+IHS Markit's flash composite Purchasing Managers' Index, seen as a reliable guide to economic health, was 50.3, down from October's 50.6 and moving towards the 50 mark that separates growth from contraction.

+In currency markets, the euro dipped into negative territory against the U.S. dollar after the release of the PMI data.

-Against a basket of currencies, .DXY, the dollar was flat, breaking its three-day streak of gains and heading for its smallest weekly change since the start of August.
+Against a basket of currencies, .DXY, the dollar was down less than 0.1%, breaking its three-day streak of gains and heading for its smallest weekly change since the start of August.

-Bitcoin BTC=BTSP, the world's biggest cryptocurrency, slumped 9% to a six-month low of $6,929 after China's central bank said it would tackle a resurgence of illegal activities around virtual currencies, cautioning investors not to confuse crypto with blockchain technology.

 Spot gold XAU= edged up 0.2% to $1,467.26 per ounce.
 GOL/

-(Additional reporting by Andrew Galbraith; Editing by Lincoln Feast, Mark Heinrich and Philippa Fletcher)
+(Additional reporting by Andrew Galbraith; Editing by Lincoln Feast and Mark Heinrich)

 ((Andrew.Galbraith@tr.com; +86 21 2083 0079; Reuters Messaging: andrew.galbraith.thomsonreuters.com@reuters.net ; Twitter: https://twitter.com/apgalbraith))